Greg Millen: Hartford Whalers

 With the Whalers, Millen pushed incumbent starter John Garrett into the backup role and logged a heavy workload.
 After playing in 55 games for the Whalers in 1981–82, Millen represented Canada at the 1982 Ice Hockey World Championships.

+During the 1982-83 season, Millen's first child was born at 2 am during a historic East Coast blizzard.
+After going to sleep at 3 am and waking up at 6 am, Millen and assistant Whalers general manager Bob Crocker drove through the blizzard to Long Island.
+Thinking he could not possibly get the start versus Mike Bossy's New York Islanders, Millen surprisingly got the call, won the game, and then traveled to Hartford to face the Toronto Maple Leafs the next night, on a back to back, where again he won.
+Millen credited this accomplishment as convincing him that goaltending is all mental.

 In 1983–84, he led the NHL with 60 appearances, but he could not get the lowly Whalers into the post-season.
 During the 1984–85 season he was involved in a blockbuster trade that sent him to the St. Louis Blues with Mark Johnson for goaltender Mike Liut and forward Jörgen Pettersson.

 St. Louis Blues

 In St. Louis, Millen formed a solid goalkeeping tandem with Rick Wamsley and helped the club reach the Conference Finals in 1986, where they were defeated in seven games by the Calgary Flames.
 During the Division Semifinal against the Minnesota North Stars, Millen started and won two games, including the series-clinching game 5.
 Then in the Division Final, St. Louis defeated the Toronto Maple Leafs 4 games to 3.
 He posted a record of 4–2 and once again was in net for the series clincher.
 He played in two of the Campbell Conference final games as Wamsley was the starter for the rest.
 Wamsley was traded to Calgary during the 1987–88 season, making Millen the undisputed starter in St. Louis and he enjoyed his best year with the club the following year.
-In 1988–89, Millen registered an NHL-high six shutouts along with 22 wins while making 52-starts, all highs for his Blues career.
+In 1988–89, Millen registered an NHL-high six shutouts along with 22 wins while making 52 starts, all highs for his Blues career.

 The following year netminder Vincent Riendeau began taking a bigger share of the starts and with college free agent Curtis Joseph in the wings, Millen was being pushed out.
-On December 13, 1989, Millen was packaged with centre Tony Hrkac and traded to the lowly Quebec Nordiques in exchange for offensive defenseman Jeff Brown.
-Millen was shocked by deal.
-"I was devastated.
+On December 13, 1989, he was packaged with centre Tony Hrkac and traded to the lowly Quebec Nordiques in exchange for offensive defenceman Jeff Brown.
+Millen was shocked by the deal: "I was devastated.
 My family was just entrenched in St. Louis.
-We were involved with the community and we really enjoyed St. Louis an awful lot."
+We were involved with the community, and we really enjoyed St. Louis an awful lot."